jjvanzon/JJs-Reference-Architecture/code-style.md

 #### Namespace Aliases

-To disambiguate a `type` name, you might use a *namespaces alias* instead, to prevent long `namespaces` in the code lines.
+To disambiguate a `type` name, you might use a *namespaces alias* instead.
+This can prevent long `namespaces` in the code lines.

 <table><tr><th class="green">